cilium/cilium/Documentation/contributing.rst

        Make sure to include a blank line in between commit title and commit description.

 #.
-If any of of the commits fixes a particular commit already in the tree, that
+If any of the commits fixes a particular commit already in the tree, that
    commit is referenced in the commit message of the bugfix.
 This ensures that whoever performs a backport will pull in all required fixes: